WERE: WERE (2007–present)

 WERE's format consisted of Black-oriented talk during the daytime with a local morning show hosted by Ronnie Duncan, talk shows internally syndicated by Radio One—Michael Eric Dyson, Al Sharpton and the 2 Live Stews—brokered programming in the evenings, and ethnic shows on Sundays.
 Duncan left the station on October 10, 2007, expressing criticism at management not supporting the show, allowing veteran talent to leave and having "an agenda"; community activist Basheer Jones was his replacement.
 In January 2008, WERE reformatted Jones' show into a "morning team" program while readopting an all-brokered format with USA Radio Network shows airing in any unsold timeslots, a change attributed to low ratings.
 Sharpton's show was consequently moved to WJMO, both stations have since simulcast the program at different intervals.
 Area businessman Ken Lanci purchased airtime for a weekly infomercial while running for Cuyahoga County executive throughout the summer of 2010.
 Jones left the station in 2013 to enter politics, eventually becoming a Cleveland city councilman and mayoral candidate.

 After Jones' departure, WERE picked up The Tom Joyner Morning Show, which WZAK had been airing since 1998; since the start of 2020, both stations have aired The Rickey Smiley Morning Show.

 Current programming

-Besides Smiley (morning drive) and Sharpton (middays), WERE's weekday programming also includes the daily trade union-oriented program America's Work Force hosted by Ed "Flash" Ferenc and Red Eye Radio overnight.
+Besides Smiley (morning drive) and Sharpton (middays), WERE's weekday programming also includes the daily trade union-oriented program America's Work Force hosted by Ed "Flash" Ferenc (afternoon drive) and Red Eye Radio overnight.
 Taped replays of Sharpton's show air in the event of any unsold evening timeslots.
 Ethnic programming on Sundays include The Slovak Radio Program, which has been broadcast continuously in Cleveland radio in some capacity since the 1930s.